Standing Committee on Appropriations and Administration

 The Standing Committee on Appropriations and Administration is a committee of the Australian House of Representatives responsible for the funding and operations of the House of Representatives.
-The committee is governed by Standing Order 222A and consists of nine members, the Speaker as chair, ex officio, four government members and three non-government members.
+The committee is governed by Standing Order 222A and consists of nine members, the Speaker as chair, ex officio, four government members and four non-government members (from the opposition or the crossbench).
 The deputy chair is appointed by the Leader of the Opposition under Standing Order 232.

 Membership

+48th Parliament

+In the 48th parliament (July 2025 – present), the membership of the committee is as follows: